Magellan Midstream Partners L.P. [MMP] – The Fundamentals are a good enough reason to be bullish on MMP

 Magellan Midstream Partners L.P.
 [NYSE:MMP]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
 For Magellan Midstream Partners L.P.
-[MMP], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
-This is compared to its latest closing price of $33.31.
+[MMP], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
+The average 12-month price forecast for this stock is $36.37, with the high estimate being $67.00, the low estimate being $42.00 and the median estimate amounting to $55.00.
+This is compared to its latest closing price of $34.76.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Magellan Midstream Partners L.P.
 [MMP] is sitting at 4.57.
 This is compared to 1 month ago, when its average rating was 4.00.